DCAN-Labs/cdni-brain/docs/partitions.md

 ![Partions of MSI](img/partitions-example.jpeg)

 Each partition you may choose is specific to the HPC resource that is being used.
+Each node (mangi/agate/mesabi) has different partitions.
+Some partitions are able to be accessed from any login node.

 In the table linked above, **"Partition name"** specifies the string for the partition.
 Note that some partitions are only accessible if connected to a corresponding login node, e.g. **ahXXXX** for Agate.
 “Federated” partitions such as **msismall** can be used from any login node, and automatically delegate jobs to a partition accessible via the current login node.